-Medicare Advantage plans offer more benefits, but Medicare Supplements provide more coverage.
-Decide which you need and you’ll know which is better for you.
+Medicare Advantage plans offer more benefits, but Medicare Supplements provide more financial coverage.
+Decide which you need, and you’ll know which is better.

-In this article, we’ll explain the top Medicare Supplement vs Medicare Advantage pros and cons and help you come to the right decision for you.
+In this article, we’ll explain the top Medicare Supplement vs. Medicare Advantage pros and cons and help you make the right decision for your healthcare needs.

 What are Medicare Advantage Plans?

-Private insurers offer and administer Medicare Advantage plans.
-If you enroll in a plan, the plan takes over your Medicare coverage.
+Private insurers offer Medicare Advantage plans.
+If you enroll in a plan in your service area, the plan takes over your Medicare coverage.

 When you join a private health plan, you agree to receive your Medicare Part A (hospital insurance) and Medicare Part B (medical insurance) from the plan.
 You follow their rules, not Medicare’s rules.

 Most plans have provider networks and may or may not require referrals and pre-authorization for services.
 When you go outside the plan’s network, you pay all costs (HMO plans) or higher costs (PPO plans).

 In the case of a Medicare Advantage HMO plan, you pay all costs if you don’t use providers in the plan’s network.
 PPO plans allow you to get care outside of the network, but you will pay more when you do.

 That is one of the disadvantages of Medicare Advantage plans.
-Another disadvantage is the copays and other An amount patients pay for their share of the cost of medical service or supply, like a doctor’s visit, hospital inpatient visit, or prescription drug., which make private health plans more difficult to budget.
+Another disadvantage is the copays and other shared costs, which make private health plans more difficult to budget.
 Some people look at the average cost of Medicare Advantage plans and assume they cost less.
-With a Medicare Advantage plan, it’s the out-of-pocket costs that get you, not the monthly premiums.
+With a Medicare Advantage plan, the out-of-pocket costs get you, not the monthly premiums.
 Fortunately, all plans have an annual out-of-pocket maximum.

-The benefit of Medicare Advantage plans is the additional services they offer.
-Many plans include prescription drug coverage, as well as routine dental, vision, and hearing coverage.
+The benefits of Medicare Advantage plans are their additional services and monthly pricing.
+Many plans include prescription drug coverage and routine dental, vision, and hearing coverage.
 To get these benefits with Medicare, you must add additional coverage.